dsudar/OMEROscripts/.github/ISSUE_TEMPLATE/new-feature-request.md

 ---
 name: New feature request
 about: Propose a new metadata category, element, or field
-title: ''
+title: Last_Name -- Summary statement
 labels: ''
 assignees: ''

 ---

 Propose any new metadata categories, elements, or fields/values, you would like to have added to the model.
 Please complete the *form* below and enter an issue title above following the pattern: your_last_name -- summary statement
+E.g.: Sudar -- Add coffee to Objective->ImmersionType

 Category name (optional): ___